kgryte/topical.js/README.md

 ## Notes

-When publishing/broadcasting message, the `value` type is left to the user given her particular use case.
+When publishing/broadcasting messages, the `value` type is left to the user given her particular use case.
 Internally, `topical` uses a simple `object` with two fields: `topic` and `data`, where `data` may assume any value type.
 What `value` type you decide to use is up to you.

 ## Examples